Chasnala mining disaster: Investigation and consequences

-The Indian Iron and Steel Company (IISCO), which owned the mine, said it conformed to international standards.
-Miners blamed management negligence.
+Although the Indian Iron and Steel Company (IISCO), which owned the mine, said it conformed to international standards, miners blamed management negligence.
 There was also concern that the barrier between the two mines had been unsafely thin and that there was inadequate safety equipment.
 In particular, the mine had no high pressure pump.
 Instead, pumps had to be brought in from the Soviet Union and Poland to try to remove the water.

 Ujjal Narayan Sinha, the former Chief Justice of the Patna High Court, was appointed to investigate the circumstances of the disaster.
 He submitted his report on 24 March 1977.
 Consequently, four IISCO officials were prosecuted for negligence.
 By the time the case was decided in 2012 (37 years later), two of them had died.
 The surviving officials, manager Ramanuj Bhattacharya and agent, planning and group security officer Dipak Sarkar, were each sentenced to one year's imprisonment and a fine of ₹5,000.
 They were released on bail and had a month to appeal.

 A memorial to the dead (Shaheed Smarak) was built outside the mine entrance and moved to a park in 1997.